Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 “It is important to be professional but also approachable.
 I am passionate about the work I do and always adopt a pragmatic approach to ensure clients get the best possible advice and assistance.”

-Mai joined Tozers’ litigation and employment team in April 2022 as a solicitor where she primarily deals with employment law matters.
+Mai joined Tozers’ litigation and employment team in March 2022 as a solicitor and advises on a broad range of employment law matters.

-Mai studied for her law degree in Birmingham and graduated in 2014, she then went on to complete the Legal Practice Course with a masters degree from the University of Law.
-She qualified as a Solicitor on 1st February 2022.
+She studied law in Birmingham and graduated in 2014, before completing the Legal Practice Course with a Masters degree at the University of Law.
+Mai qualified as a solicitor in February 2022 and, prior to joining Tozers, gained valuable legal experience at several law firms.

-In her spare time, she enjoys spending quality time with her family and friends.
-She likes to cook, travel, and experience different cultures.
+Outside of work, she enjoys spending quality time with family and friends, cooking, travelling, and experiencing different cultures.

 AWARDS